-Caution: To avoid the risk of injury when handling the display be aware that the sensor edges are very sharp.
+To avoid risk of injury when handling the display be aware that the sensor edges may be sharp.

 The Multi-Touch Chassis Display includes a hardware accessory kit for mounting the unit into an enclosure.
-The hardware accessory kit includes four brackets and 8 screws.
+The hardware accessory kit includes 4 mounting brackets and (12) 8-32 screws.
 The mounting holes are located on all 4 sides of the display.
-Always use the supplied screws (M4 x 8 mm).
+Always use the supplied screws.

-Caution: Always use the mounting holes when attaching to the brackets.
+Note: Always use the mounting holes when attaching to the brackets.
 Do not drill additional holes in the unit to mount brackets to other locations.

-You can attach the brackets to the edges of the chassis.
+Once you remove the bezel, you can attach the brackets to the edges of the chassis.
 The brackets are slotted, allowing the chassis to slide in and out.
 You can also rotate the brackets to various positions.